andresarmento/modbus-esp8266/README.md

-# Modbus Master-Slave Library for ESP8266/ESP32
+# Modbus Master-Slave Library for ESP8266/ESP32 v2.0

-# v2.0.BETA
+# Status: Release Candidate

 *Be careful using current version in production.
 Stable version from 'releases' page is recommended.*